mcollovati/vertx-vaadin/vertx-vaadin-flow-parent/vertx-vaadin-flow/README.md

 }
 ```

-Open your POM file and add `vertx-maven-plugin` configuration;
-the *`<verticle>`* element inside plugin configuration must contain the fully qualified class name of your custom verticle.
+Open your POM file and add the `vertx-maven-plugin` configuration.
+The *`<verticle>`* element inside plugin configuration must contain the fully qualified class name of your custom verticle.

-For further configurations  of vertx maven plugin refer to [documentation]((https://vmp.fabric8.io/)
+For further configuration of the plugin refer to the [documentation](https://reactiverse.io/vertx-maven-plugin/)/

 ```xml